 Most of us have heard a success story attributed to an individual’s vision or instinct.
 Fair enough, but the problem is that there’s often a sizeable element of luck involved as well.

-For example, simply being in the right place at the right time can make a world of difference.
-It can undoubtedly have a tremendous impact on why a particular decision is made at a particular time.
+For example, simply being in the right place at the right time can make a difference.
+It can tremendously impact why a particular decision is made at a specific time.

-The proof lies in the countless entrepreneurs who relied on gut feeling but didn’t get the necessary slice of good fortune.
+The proof lies in the countless entrepreneurs who relied on gut feeling but didn’t get the necessary good fortune.
 The result: they failed miserably.
-That’s why this approach involves the greatest risk, doesn’t withstand scrutiny and is ultimately less a matter of mitigating unknown unknowns and more a case of pure chance.
+That’s why this approach involves the most significant risk, doesn’t withstand scrutiny and is ultimately less a matter of mitigating unknown unknowns and more a case of pure chance.

 2. Market research analysis